 Understand programs, topics, and phrases

-Speech and text analytics uses programs, topics, and phrases to define a set of instructions used to perform recognition and analysis of customer data.
-More specifically, programs, topics, and phrases enable speech and text analytics to automatically identify and tag interactions associated with a specific business issue and provide analytics about the customers motivation and goal.
+The speech and text analytics feature uses programs, topics, and phrases to define a set of instructions used to perform recognition and analysis of customer data.
+More specifically, programs, topics, and phrases enable speech and text analytics to automatically identify and tag interactions associated with a specific business issue and provide analytics about the customer’s motivation and goal.